lonkaars/avans-arcade/docs/architecture.md

   discarded padding bit per word)
 - Pixel index order is from top-left to bottom-right in (English) reading order.
-- Bits `14 downto 3` of the byte with the highest address for a given tile are not used
+- Bits `14 downto 3` of the word with the highest address for a given tile are not used
 - To calculate TMM address $a$ for any given pixel $p$ of tile with index $t$, compute $a=52*t+\left\lfloor\frac{p}{5}\right\rfloor$